helm/charts/stable/chronograf/README.md

 The [Chronograf](https://quay.io/influxdb/chronograf) image stores data in the `/var/lib/chronograf` directory in the container.

 The chart optionally mounts a [Persistent Volume](kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
 The volume is created using dynamic volume provisioning.

+## Authentication

+To enable Github authentication, follow the [Chronograf auth instructions](https://github.com/influxdata/chronograf/blob/master/docs/auth.md) and set the secrets in your `values.yaml` under `auth`, then set `enabled: true`.